annorepo/ReMapper/experiments/evaluation results (JDiff)/README.md

 # Evaluation Results

 We compared ReMapper against the pure entity matching algorithm JDiff, and the evaluation results are presented in the Table 1.
-Notably, JDiff currently supports entity matching at the class, interface, and method levels only, therefore we evaluate the results for these three entity types only.
+Notably, JDiff currently supports entity matching at the class, interface, and method levels only, thus we evaluate the results for these three entity types only.

 &nbsp;&nbsp;&nbsp;&nbsp;<b>Table 1</b> Performance Per Entity Type